-As a result of the acquisition of PSCC on March 1, 2021, the following accounting policy has been adopted:
+As a result of the acquisition of PSCC on March 1, 2021 and the subsequent acquisition of PBC on April 15, 2021, the following accounting policy has been adopted:

 Property and equipment under development and related deposits

 Property and equipment under development and related deposits includes (i) property under development comprising the carrying value of property owned by the Corporation that is in the course of development; and (ii) distributed power equipment under development and related deposits comprising the carrying value of distributed power assets owned by Crown Power Fund that are in the course of construction.
 See Note 3(h) in the consolidated financial statements as at and for the year ended December 31, 2020 for accounting policy details in respect of distributed power equipment under development and related deposits.